 Before an offer is made, the employee’s current ASU unit must be notified, including the salary being offered to the employee.
 A logical transition should be determined that reasonably accommodates any concerns voiced by the employee’s current ASU unit.

-Classified employees may be hired at a salary in relation to the posted range based upon their qualifications and internal equity.
+All qualified candidates may be hired at a salary in relation to the posted range based upon their qualifications and internal equity.

 Non-faculty administrators may be hired at a salary based upon their qualifications and market data, if available.